 Duke Ob/Gyn trains and mentors medical students, residents, fellows, and junior faculty to become the next generation of leading clinicians and scientists devoted to women’s health care.
 Participation in education is critical to professional growth and it is our responsibility to provide these opportunities.

 In its basic science research, Duke offers a collaborative environment where scientists at all levels work to address scientific problems of fundamental importance.
 Duke OB/GYN researchers are engaged in wide-ranging basic science research.

 The Ob/Gyn Clinical Research Unit is comprised of a network of investigators and clinical research support staff who are integral to clinical research studies conducted within the department.
-The department has an outstanding reputation in clinical research, focused in general Obstetrics and Gynecology, Maternal-Fetal Medicine, Reproductive Endocrinology and Fertility and Urogynecology.
+The department has an outstanding reputation in clinical research, focused in general Obstetrics and Gynecology, Maternal-Fetal Medicine, Reproductive Endocrinology and Fertility and Urogynecology and Reconstructive Pelvic Surgery.
 This research has led to changes in clinical practices and improvements to women’s reproductive health.

 There are numerous clinical trials being conducted in the Department of Ob/Gyn, involving clinical research in epidemiology, genetics, immunology and pharmacology.

 The Department of Obstetrics and Gynecology recognizes four guiding principles for the conduct of research that must be applied across the department regardless of the nature of the research: